ROCm/half/web/Mainpage.md

 Comfortably enough, the library consists of just a single header file containing all the functionality, which can be directly included by your projects, without the neccessity to build anything or link to anything.

-The library imposes some requirements on your C++ implementation:
+The library imposes some requirements on your C++ implementation (espcecially regarding C++11 support):

 -	IEEE 754 conformant single-precision `float` type.
 -	Support for fixed-width integer types from `<cstdint>`, which comes with C++11.